-M&A transactions are one way for shareholders to create and exploit value.
-Values are not only created when new shares are issued and fresh capital raised, driving future growth, but also when selling a minority stake to a strategic investor, whose ressoures may then be employed on various levels.
+M&A transactions are a way for shareholders selling shares to create and leverage value.
+Value is created not only when fresh funds are injected into the company in the course of a capital increase, thereby supporting future growth, but also, for example, when a minority stake is sold to a strategic investor, whose resources can then in turn be used at various levels.

-And yet the fixation on company valuations in the context of company transactions is rather wrong than right.
-Successful transactions are always the result of a certain circumspection (as well as of circumstances that one can not influence alone).
-And circumspection involves a whole range of factors that have little to do with agreeing on valuations alone.
+And yet, the fixation on business valuations in transactions is more wrong than right.
+Successful transactions are always the result of a certain prudence (and of circumstances that one cannot influence alone, as one must always add in fairness).
+And prudence involves paying attention to a whole range of factors that have little to do with “agreeing” on a company’s valuation.

-In a broader sense the necessary foresight includes topics such as the potential buyer/investor, its shareholder structure, consensus on the parameters of the transaction in question, reliability, assessable long before any LOI is signed, long term strategic vision and potential short term tactic motives for analyzing the specific market segment of the target company.
-Some of these questions are trivial, others not that much, but all contribute to the likelyhood that committments made, whether signed or not, are honored.
+In a broader sense, these factors include issues such as the potential buyer/investor, its shareholder structure, agreement on the parameters of the transaction among the shareholders, reliability, which is evident even long before a signed LOI, long-term strategic vision, and possible short-term tactical motives for engaging with the market segment to which the target company belongs.
+Some of these issues are trivial, others not so much, but all are critical to the likelihood that commitments made, whether signed or not, will be honored.

 Closer to the subject of business valuation but still not covered by it, is the structure of the transaction.
 When exactly – in the case of financing – should which sums be invested under which conditions?
 The question of structuring any earn out (i.e., the portion of a purchase price that is still “to be earned”) in a company sale is similarly exciting.
 In both cases, one could state that the supposed negotiation success of a company valuation is completely relativized by these framework conditions.